Organic Conservation Program Training for NRCS and Extension

 • Soil Management: soil quality/health

-Natural Resources Conservation Service (NRCS) and Extension staff in MN, IA, ND, SD, NE will learn how to help farmers and ranchers become eligible for and apply for new USDA organic and related conservation programs.
+This project was aimed at Natural Resources Conservation Service (NRCS) and Extension staff in MN, IA, ND, SD, NE to help them learn how to assist farmers and ranchers become eligible for and apply for new USDA organic and related conservation programs.
+This help came in the form of on-line training and farm tours.

-Experienced organic farmers need NRCS help with program signups while new organic farmers need NRCS and Extension advice on organic benefits and procedures, yet NRCS and Extension have little experience with organic practices and how they fit into conservation programs.
-Center for Rural Affairs (CFRA) and state partners will host webinar and farm-tour training sessions for these ag educators about Environmental Quality Incentives Program (EQIP) and Conservation Stewardship Program (CSP) rules, organic certification, organic farming practices, information resources, and local contacts.
-State NRCS offices and state PDP Coordinators will help recruit participants.
-Organic farming/ranching experts and other crop advisors will be encouraged to certify as NRCS Technical Service Providers to assist with organic and other conservation planning.
-CFRA developed a web-based curriculum for a pilot program in Nebraska and hosted 40 NRCS participants in May 2009.
-This curriculum will be modified for use in the target states.
-Evaluation of training participant knowledge of programs and organic procedures will be conducted with pre/post-participation questionnaires and second-year follow-up.
-Results will include NRCS participants able to provide effective program assistance to applicants, Extension participants able to conduct their own programs for farmers/ranchers based on materials and contacts initiated in this project, and Technical Service Providers certified to provide planning and advising services.
+The reason for the project was that experienced organic farmers need NRCS help with program signups while new organic farmers need NRCS and Extension advice on organic benefits and procedures, yet NRCS and Extension have had little experience with organic practices and how they fit into conservation programs.
+Center for Rural Affairs (CFRA) and state partners hosted webinar and farm-tour training sessions for these ag educators about Environmental Quality Incentives Program (EQIP) and Conservation Stewardship Program (CSP) rules, organic certification, organic farming practices, information resources, and local contacts.
+State NRCS offices and state PDP Coordinators helped recruit participants.
+Organic farming/ranching experts and other crop advisors were encouraged to certify as NRCS Technical Service Providers to assist with organic and other conservation planning.
+CFRA had developed a web-based curriculum for a pilot program in Nebraska and hosted 40 NRCS participants in May 2009.
+This curriculum was modified for use in the target states.
+Evaluation of training participant knowledge of programs and organic procedures was conducted with pre/post-participation questionnaires and second-year follow-up.
+Results were focused on NRCS participants being able to provide effective program assistance to applicants, Extension participants able to conduct their own programs for farmers/ranchers based on materials and contacts initiated in this project, and Technical Service Providers certified to provide planning and advising services.

-Primary outcomes are 1) NRCS and Extension staff who understand organic farming practices and are able to help farmers and ranchers apply those to conservation programs, and 2) enrollment of Technical Service Providers to assist with organic transition plans.
+Primary outcomes were expected to be 1) NRCS and Extension staff that understood organic farming practices and are now able to help farmers and ranchers apply those to conservation programs, and 2) enrollment of Technical Service Providers to assist with organic transition plans.

-This project will produce a curriculum and training materials for NRCS staff to assist farmers/ranchers with applying organic practices to EQIP and CSP program eligibility.
-These materials will be localized to specifics of MN, ND, SD, IA, and NE state rules.
-These materials will be archived electronically for use throughout the project period and will be transferred to state –based websites as needed.
+This project produced a curriculum and training materials for NRCS staff to assist farmers/ranchers with applying organic practices to EQIP and CSP program eligibility.
+These materials were localized to specifics of MN, ND, SD, IA, and NE state rules.
+These materials have been archived electronically for use throughout the project period and will be transferred to state –based websites as needed.

-Networks between NRCS, Extension, state organizations that support organic production, and organic farmers/ranchers will be developed in each of the five states to facilitate continued discussion and technical assistance with organic farming and federal conservation programs.
+Networks between NRCS, Extension, state organizations that support organic production, and organic farmers/ranchers were developed in each of the five states in order to facilitate continued discussion and technical assistance with organic farming and federal conservation programs.

 • 40 NRCS and 5 Extension attendees in each state at web seminars